 The online registration system will prompt you to register for courses listed as “To do” on your progression chart for the upcoming semester.
 Generally, all students choose their own general education courses (English, French, Humanities, and Physical Education) and complementary courses.
 Students in most programs are assigned all or some of their specific education courses.
 (These are also called concentration courses.)
 The exceptions are General Social Science and Liberal Arts students, who select their own specific education courses.

 During the online registration period, you can check available course seats online.
 Within the registration module, on the right-hand side of the course request form, there is a box in which you can enter a course number to “check for available seats.”
 Unfortunately, if a course is full it is not available to you.
 You can keep checking course seats as outlined above, right up until you finalize your registration online.
 You can make a change should a seat open up or if a new section of the course is added.
-If all sections of a course that is essential for your upcoming semester are full, you might wish to call the Registration Help Line (514-931-5701) to speak to an academic advisor about possible consequences and/or taking this course in a later semester.
+If all sections of a course that is essential for your upcoming semester are full, please use the HELPLINE CHAT to discuss with an academic advisor about possible consequences and/or taking this course in a later semester.

 For all information regarding placement tests, please visit https://www.dawsoncollege.qc.ca/registrar/english-french-placement-tests/